ronald-luo/code-together/README.md

 Navigate to the project directory and run npm install to install the project's dependencies.

-Start the development server with
+Start the development server with:

 ```
 npm run dev